Spirits' Homecoming: Hug-together campaign

-Jo entertainment, the production company of the movie, is advertising the 'Hug-Together Campaign'.
-This campaign is held to cure the hurt and mental pain of former 'Comfort Women' by giving a warm and big hug.
-It is also pertinent to the modern people who suffer in their lives, work hard and have a wounded heart that needs a warm embrace.
+Jo entertainment, the production company of the movie, was advertising the 'Hug-Together Campaign'.
+This campaign was held to cure the hurt and mental pain of former 'Comfort Women' by giving a warm and big hug.
+It was also pertinent to the modern people who suffer in their lives, work hard and have a wounded heart that needs a warm embrace.